tme00/Web-Training-Alpha/README.md

 # Web Training
-A basic React calculator project and a CRUD (React, NodeJS, MySQL) project that interacts with a local database.
+1. A basic React calculator project
+2. A CRUD (React, NodeJS, MySQL) project that interacts with a local database.
+3. A CRUD Login App